Monday, June 26, 2023

 The drive was 740 miles and took me 10.5 hours each way.
 Gas was probably around $200 round trip, lodging was another $275 and lunches were another $20.
 Meet registration was $40 and dinner was $25.
 All in all, it was a reasonably priced trip for a great adventure.

 I heard some great stories as well.
-The Scott Lift was named after a nurse who was trying to pick patients up and realized if she got down on her knees and hook her arms under their shoulders, shed could pick them up.
+The Scott Lift was named after a nurse who was trying to pick patients up and realized if she got down on her knees and hook her arms under their shoulders, she could pick them up.
 Bill Clark has never drank alcohol, smoked or drank soda pop.
 Over the course of his life he served in the US Army, was a baseball scout, and served as an official and trainer in a variety of sports from racewalking to powerlifting and lots of stuff in between.
 Clark's Gym has never been profitable and has never been professionally cleaned since its inception in 1987.
 Nick and Travis are interested in city planning and we discussed technical challenges in transportation which is a hobby of theirs.
 Abe is a civil engineer.
 Randy is a retired pathologist.
 Dave has an apple orchard.
 Just an amazing group of interesting folks.

 I had a lot of extra gear.
 I used the belt and wrist wraps.
 I used my lifters and Reebok Nanos.
 I would have like to have had my Reebok Crossfit TR Lite to use for heavy lifts and deadlifts.
 I will probably purchase some RDX knee wraps from Amazon.
 These are what Beth uses and they were reasonably comfortable and supportive.
 I would still want to keep some tape and first aid in case of injury.